Inca society: Infrastructure

-The "Qhapaq Ñan" (Inca Road) was largely used and constructed across the Inca Empire.
-Uses were not only for nobility to spread information and expand the empire but were also used for soldiers, for transportation of goods and private usage.
-Not only were Incan roads expansive, but they were also well planned and maintained.
-The Incans made a standard design for the roads and carried out the standard throughout the empire.
+The "Qhapaq Ñan" (Inca Road), Quechua for “the Way of the Lord”, was largely used and constructed across the Inca Empire, for both the nobility and Inca state business.
+The Inca Road, although used heavily by the Inca elites, were not only for the elites, but also used to send and receive information hastily, by the means of the Chasqui (official messengers) throughout the empire.
+It was also used to expand the empire by mobilizing military campaigns, but also by civilians to transport goods, either by foot or with the help of domesticated herds of llamas and alpacas.
+Additionally, not only were Incan roads expansive, reaching all over the Andes, but they were also well planned and maintained.
+The Inca made a standard design for the roads and carried out the standard throughout the empire.
 Roads were built so that they were easily drained to prevent damage to the roads and flooding.
 The roads were cleaned often by designated maintenance workers.
 Lodges for traveling nobles were also constructed alongside the roads.
 Rest stops called tambos were built close to roads with water supplies leading to each so that travelers and messengers could have a place to rest and clean water to drink.
 Military storehouses were also built near the roads and kept food for when troops were traveling.
 Bridges were built across rivers that were too deep to cross and large flat stones were placed along the sides of roads as markers to distinguish different sections of the roads.
+The Inca road network also served as a connection hub for the various regions across the empire.
+This allowed the Inca to organize military campaigns along with using the vast road system as a way to socially control their newly conquered territories and peoples by controlling different aspects of communication, trade, pilgrimage, taxation (mita), etc. This emphasizes the importance of the Inca road system as a crucial political, religious, and social backbone of the Inca Empire.
+The Inca Road also positively impacted the empire by affecting small local communities that lived along the road networks which then uplifted the entire empire as a whole through a bottom-up approach.
+The bottom-up approach conveys how the different uses of the Inca road by both elites and non-elites affects the roads impacts and usage throughout the Andes for militarist and social conquest by the Incas.